untitaker/hyperlink/README.md

 section contains partially dated measurements and is not continuously updated with regards to either performance or featureset)*

-None of the listed alternatives have an equivalent to `hyperlink`'s `--source` and `--github-actions` feature.
+None of the listed alternatives have an equivalent to `hyperlink`'s `--sources` and `--github-actions` feature.

 * [lychee](https://github.com/lycheeverse/lychee), like `hyperlink`, is a great